 My philosophical background and orientation are in Humanistic and Buddhist Psychology.
-I have found that Mindfulness Based Therapies are often very effective, as well as meditation or hypnotherapy depending on the individual.
-In addition to personal adjustment and career counseling I may use psychodynamic approaches or Cognitive Behavioral Therapy techniques.
-In addition, I may incorporate elements of Acceptance and Commitment Therapy.
+I have found that Mindfulness Based and Cognitive Behavioral Therapies are often very effective, as well as varieties of meditation or hypnotherapy.
+Depending on individual needs I may use approaches from personal adjustment and career counseling or psychodynamic approaches.
+I have also found Acceptance and Commitment Therapy effective in many instances.

 My clinical work includes individuals and couples from the full array of ages, backgrounds, sexualities and genders.
 I am particularly sensitive to the lives of young adults and individuals in the gay communities.

 Referrals are welcome fro individuals, case managers and other helping professionals in the community.
 You can learn more about me in Psychology Today.

 Sign up for our health news and announcements.

 are designed to help people who suffer repeated bouts of depression and anxiety.
 They combine the ideas of cognitive therapy with meditative practices and attitudes based on the cultivation of mindfulness and acceptance.
 The heart of this work lies in becoming acquainted with the modes of mind that often characterize anxiety and mood disorders while simultaneously learning to develop a new relationship to them.

 The practice of meditation is central to the development of mindfulness.
 Meditation may take the form of sitting, walking, or yoga.
 Meditation re-ortients one's thinking to the present and fosters the ability to respond to stress with calm, rather than react out of fear.

 is based on the idea that there is a direct relationship between our thoughts and feelings and behaviors, and that we can learn to regulate our feelings and behaviors by mindfully observing of those thoughts and feelings.